Battles intensify in Syria's strategic city of Homs

 Video uploaded by an activist group in Homs showed smoke billowing from damaged buildings and the near-constant echo of gunfire and explosions ringing through the narrow streets.

 The 13th-century Khalid ibn al-Walid mosque, a prominent central landmark, could be seen in the footage.
-Like many of Syria's historical treasures, the mosque, with its silver-coloured domes, has been badly damaged.
+Like many of Syria's historical treasures, the mosque, with its silver-colored domes, has been badly damaged.

 The United Nations has expressed alarm at conditions in Homs, Syria's third largest city, saying last week that between 2,500 and 4,000 civilians were trapped there amid shortages of food, water, medicine, electricity and fuel.

-Homs city was the epicentre of protests at the start of the revolt and the armed insurgency.
+Homs city was the epicenter of protests at the start of the revolt and the armed insurgency.
 Many districts have fallen in and out of government control during the past two years.

 (Additional reporting by Mariam Karouny in Beirut and Khaled Yacoub Oweis in Istanbul; Editing by Giles Elgood)